Fedora31/nhcustom2/README.md

 and is ready to be compiled into a .vpk file by the program of your choice.

+## Compiling

+On Linux, simply use the makefile in the repository.

+If you want to compile this program for Windows 10, you'll have to install [MSYS2](https://msys2.org/) and use mingw64 when executing the makefile.

+This program has only been tested with GCC.
+It might compile on other OSes, but I haven't checked.

 ## Examples

 Below are some example of what could be entered in the configuration file.